AI-Vets continues to help get laptops into the hands of Veterans, supporting the VA and partnering with other technology firms.

 Technology serves an important role in supporting Veterans’ health, wellbeing, and reintegration into society by providing access to essential care and educational opportunities.
-It also provides a means to connect with loved ones, especially during the COVID-19 pandemic.
-However, many Veterans do not have computers or laptops to access these technologies.
+It also provides a means to connect with loved ones, especially during and after the COVID-19 pandemic.
+However, many Veterans still do not have computers or laptops to access these technologies.

 The Department of Veterans Affairs (VA) Secretary’s Center for Strategic Partnerships (SCSP) created a call to action requesting support to assist Veterans during the pandemic.

 Intel, who pledged $50 million in a pandemic response technology initiative to combat the coronavirus, immediately responded by offering to donate laptops to veterans in need.
-Dell followed suit, resulting in a total donation of 450 laptops.
+Dell followed suit, resulting in a total donation of more than 450 laptops.

 But the VA needed help getting these laptops into the hands of Veterans.
 Information technology solutions company, AI-Vets, provided the logistics and distribution — making every part of the partnership donation effort Veteran-centric.